 A Moon Landing In 2024?
-NASA Says It'll Happen, Others Say: No Way
+NASA Says It'll Happen; Others Say: No Way

 A Moon Landing In 2024?
-NASA Says It'll Happen, Others Say: No Way
+NASA Says It'll Happen; Others Say: No Way

 NASA is at a critical juncture in its push to get people back to the moon by 2024, with key decisions expected within weeks.